 Are you ready to join me for my best-ever day in Strasbourg?
-If you are hungry now, you’ll be ravenous when you’re done reading about and viewing all the pictures from the “Taste the Best of Alsace” excursion I went on during my “Rhineland Discovery” river cruise (courtesy of Viking River Cruises).* Better yet, I guarantee you’ll want to book a visit to the Alsace region of France during your life after 50.
+If you are hungry now, you’ll be ravenous when you’re done reading about and viewing all the pictures from the “Taste the Best of Alsace” excursion I went on during my “Rhineland Discovery” river cruise (courtesy of Viking River Cruises).* I guarantee you’ll want to book a visit to the Alsace region of France to try Strasbourg food during your life after 50.

 It was the next to last day of our cruise on the Rhine and activities were reaching a peak.
 Following visits to Bruges, Amsterdam, Kinderdijk, Cologne, Heidelberg, and Rudesheim, the Viking EIR arrived outside Strasbourg, the largest port on the Upper Rhine and the center of France’s Alsace region.
 Since Strasbourg borders on France and Germany, it boasts a unique cultural blend of both countries.